duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 ## Background and Preliminaries {#sim2real-final-preliminaries}
+Maybe we sould start with definition of the problem, domain adaptation here.

 ### Generative Adversarial Networks (GANs)
 Generative Adversarial Networks [](#bib:gan) or GANs are a type of networks composed of two key components: a Generator(G) and a Discriminator(D).